 Think about it for a second.
-When Furman College changed to Furman University, the noble, virtuous Christian Knights would have been abbreviated as
+When Furman College changed to Furman University, the noble, virtuous Christian Knights would have been abbreviated as FUC ... exactly.

 I recently heard a story about Furman University's mascot.
 I was told that before Furman became an accreditted university they were called the Furman College Christian Knights.
 It was somewhat of an embarassment when the school became a university and the became the Furman University Christian Knights.
 The mascot was then changed to avoid the acronym.

 Furman is a private university located in Greenville, South Carolina.
 It was founded as Furman College in 1826 before being chartered as Furman University in 1850.
-According to legend, sometime in 1850 (or later) the revelation that the combined names of the school and its mascot (the Christian Knight) formed a rather unseemly acronym, necessitating a change in the latter: Henceforth, the school's mascot and sports teams would use the name "Paladin."
+According to legend, sometime in 1850 (or later), the revelation that the combined names of the school and its mascot (the Christian Knight) formed a rather unseemly acronym, necessitating a change in the latter: Henceforth, the school's mascot and sports teams would use the name "Paladin."

 As usual, however, the salacious legend crashes to bits when it collides with mundane reality.
 According to Furman University's website, all the school's sports teams did not adopt the name "Paladins" until 1961; prior to that, different sports teams used different names (none of them "Christian Knights"):

-Newspaper accounts bear this out: News reports chronicling the efforts of Furman's various athletic teams include references to Hornets, Hurricanes, and Paladins, but not a single reference to Christian Knights).
+Newspaper accounts bear this out: News reports chronicling the efforts of Furman's various athletic teams include references to "Hornets", "Hurricanes", and "Paladins" — but not "Christian Knights."